Do you have a loved one who rests in Historic Evergreen Cemetery?

 4. Additional resources

-If you require further assistance with locating a loved one at Evergreen, please contact the Evergreen Caretaker by email at [email protected] or by telephone: 804.234.3905 ext.
-105.
+If you require further assistance with locating a loved one at Evergreen, please contact Kelly, who is currently conducting research into gravesites at the cemetery.

 Please note that our newly formed Archaeological Research Team is in the process of identifying and processing records from the cemetery’s past, and we welcome any information you might wish to share regarding Evergreen, those resting here, and how the cemetery has evolved over the years.